namalkanti/namalkanti.github.io/content/articles/Lab/RustAndKotlin.md

 Most of them simply need a simple web server that responds to http requests.
 But this project will require databases and forms.
 I could add these modules to flask, but I'd have to pick all the modules for these tasks myself.
 Django has a "batteries included" philosophy.
-Since this is meant to be a simple control example.
-I will use Django again for this project.
+Since this is meant to be a simple control example, I will use Django again for this project.
 But the Django implementation is out of date (Django 1.7, which ran on Python2).
 So my first task will be to redo the app in a recent Django version for a more